nczerwonka/portfolio/_pages/about.md

 ---

 Experienced writer and researcher in both academic and professional settings with a background in history and journalism.
-Current Masters student at the University of Alberta studying digital humanities with a focus on critical media studies and game development.
+Current Master's student at the University of Alberta studying digital humanities with a focus on critical media studies and game development.
 Strong skills in critical literature and media analysis with programming skills for digital settings, as well as interpersonal development from years in customer service.